 We recommend you set a budget and track your spending.
 I know if sounds boring, but it is not much fun if you plan to travel for 6 months and run out of cash in 3.

 We researched costs a lot before starting our trip.
 It is pretty difficult to find this information for a family of 4 and we just had to go with our gut a bit.

 Having a budget helped us make adjustments to our trip when we needed to in order to stay on track.

 The one we love and use is Trabee Pocket.
-It allows us to easily track all our spending by country and category in the local and home currency on the go.
+It allows you to easily track all your spending by country and category in the local and home currency on the go.

 Ensure you have a printed copy of the insurance papers and rental agreement/proof of ownership handy.
 Old school I know, but trust me, it is required!